act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Passed Example 1

-The column header element has corresponding cell, within the same `table` element.
+The column header element has an assigned cell, within the same `table` element.

 ```html
 <table>